What kind of scam is CRITICAL ALERT FROM MICROSOFT?

 Click the Firefox menu (at the top right corner of the main window), select "Add-ons".
 Click "Extensions", in the opened window, remove all recently-installed suspicious browser plug-ins.

-Computer users who have problems with "critical alert from microsoft" virus removal can reset their Mozilla Firefox settings.
+Computer users who have problems with critical alert from microsoft technical support scam removal can reset their Mozilla Firefox settings.

 Open Mozilla Firefox, at the top right corner of the main window, click the Firefox menu, in the opened menu, click Help.